Tryflle/stormy/README.md

-# Raven
+# Stormy
-- Based on an early build of https://github.com/syz66/illusion
+- Based on an early build of https://github.com/syz66/illusion (Which is based on raven)
 - ClickGUI key is ENTER.
 - Made for Weave mod loader
 ## Goal